drart/gridquencer4Live/README.md

   - create a heuristics to apply to note generation

 BUGS
-  - modifying a region adds a new clip (return deleted cells and added cells)
+  - modifying a clip should check for overlap
-  - grid.thegrid needs to be updated when a region is modified
   - what if a region overlaps multipe regions?